-Current Limiting Reactor (CLR) is one of the most effective short circuit current limiting devices.
+A Current Limiting Reactor (CLR) is one of the most effective short circuit current limiting devices.
 It reduces stresses on busses, insulators, circuit breakers and other high voltage devices.
-Use of CLR is the most practical and economical approach at current limiting.
+Use of a CLR is the most practical and economical approach to current limiting.

-Current Limiting Reactors should be placed where the prospective short circuit current in a distribution or transmission system is calculated to exceed the interrupting rating of the associated switchgear.
-The inductive reactance is chosen to be low enough for an acceptable voltage drop during normal operation, but high enough to restrict a short circuit to the rating of the switchgear.
+Current Limiting Reactors should be placed in a distribution or transmission system where a potential short circuit current has been calculated to exceed the interrupting rate of the associated switchgear.
+The inductive reactance is set low enough for an acceptable voltage drop during normal operation, but high enough to restrict a short circuit to the rating of the switchgear.

-They are also used as load sharing reactors for balancing the current in parallel circuits.
-These reactors are designed in a way to withstand the rated current continuously and fault currents for a certain period of time.
+CLRs are also used as load sharing reactors to balance the current in parallel circuits.
+They are designed to continuously withstand the rated current and fault currents for a limited period of time.